Adding Reconfiguration to Zielonka's Asynchronous Automata: Introduction

-We compare Zielonka automata with a reconfigurable variant inspired by channeled transition systems \cite{AlrahmanP21}.
-Agents comprising a system are extended with the ability to connect and disconnect from channels/letters.
-A communication can occur on a channel if all the agents that are connected to the channel agree on it.
-Otherwise, the communication is blocked.
-This is the exact notion of communication of Zielonka automata, except that agents can connect and disconnect to channels.
-In order to allow more than mere synchronization on the channel, communications are extended by a data value.
-To distinguish between Zielonka automata and their extension we still call the latter \emph{channeled transition systems}, though they are much simpler than those considered originally \cite{AlrahmanP21}.
+The aim of this paper is to extend the power of asynchronous automata by giving them reconfigurability.
+To this end, processes comprising a system are extended with the ability to dynamically connect and disconnect from channels after a communication.
+As before, a communication can only occur on a channel if all the processes that are connected to the channel agree on it, and otherwise the communication is blocked.
+This is the exact notion of communication of asynchronous automata, except that processes can now connect and disconnect to channels dynamically during an execution.
+In order to allow more than mere synchronization on the channel, communications are extended by a data value, which corresponds to the state sharing of asynchronous automata.
+We call this variant \emph{reconfigurable asynchronous automata}.
+They are inspired by attribute-based communication calculus \cite{alrahman2015calculus,abd2019calculus} and channeled transition systems \cite{AlrahmanP21}, though they are much simpler than those and adapted to the context of asynchronous automata.
+To prevent confusions, we sometimes refer to the base variant as \emph{fixed} (as opposed to reconfigurable) asynchronous automata.

-We then show, as expected, that the two formalisms are equivalent in expressive power.
-As the structure of both formalisms includes one level of parallel composition, the encoding is almost an isomorphism.
-We show two different encodings: First, we consider Zielonka automata with global transition relations.
-We show how to encode them using channeled transitions systems with data.
-Second, we consider Zielonka automata with local transition relations.
-Their encoding into channeled transition systems is achieved by dropping the data in the previous encoding.
-The encoding in the other direction is very similar, however, with an important caveat: the encoding does not distribute the communication.
-Namely, all communication is shared between all agents of the system.
-Given that all agents are informed about everything they can autonomously decide which communications to ignore and which communications to act upon.

-Although we show the encoding only in the context of language equivalence and not structural equivalence, we find the conclusion that the two formalisms have the same expressive power very unsatisfying.
-Indeed, this conclusion completely ignores who communicates with who in the distributed system, the information that different participants have, and the potential knowledge that agents have on the computation.
-This criterion is completely dropped from the notion of equivalence.
-Indeed, there is a cost in one direction of the encoding that is not evaluated according to current practices.
+With the definition of this new extension, the first natural question is whether reconfigurable asynchronous automata are more expressive than the fixed variant.
+To this we answer negatively by showing how to translate from one model to the other.
+Going from fixed to reconfigurable is easy.
+We also show that if the fixed asynchronous automaton has local transitions, i.e. the next state of a process only depends on its own current state and not on the state of others, then it corresponds to a reconfigurable asynchronous automaton that does not use data values during communications.
+The other direction is also relatively easy, however with an important caveat: every process in the fixed automaton participates in every communication, autonomously deciding which communications to ignore and which to act upon.